nikolai2111/FUSB302_Breakout-Board/README.md

 - [4.
 License](#4-license)

 ## 1. Description
 This is a very simple and low level breakout board for the FUSB302B Programmable USB Type-C Controller chip.
 Actually it's a breakout board for the WQFN14 footprint with only the footprint on it, nothing else.
 The project was implemented with KiCAD, as single board or as a panel.
-It contains ready-to-use Gerber files for both, the single board and the panel.
+It contains ready-to-use Gerber files for both, the single board and the panel (5x5 pcs.).
+For PCBWay Project click [here](https://www.pcbway.com/project/shareproject/FUSB302_Breakout_Board_Panel_5x5_pcs_0b5aa18a.html).

 ## 2. Folder structure
 TBC